 I am not imagining my pain.
 It is real and it is horrible.
 One of the nurses told me during my last surgery–when the morphine pump didn’t work at all–that I’ve screwed my body.

-“If you were in here for a car accident, we wouldn’t be able to help you at all,” she said.
+“If you broke a bone, or were in here for a car accident, we wouldn’t be able to help you at all,” she said.
+“There is nothing we could give you until after you went through 3 weeks of withdrawal.”

 I replied, “I’m here now and you can’t help me at all.”